Windows Server software-defined datacenter

 Microsoft's implementation of the SDDC consists of the Windows Server technologies highlighted in this article.
 It starts with the Hyper-V hypervisor that provides the virtualization platform upon which networking and storage are built.
 Security technologies, developed for the unique challenges of virtualized infrastructure, mitigate internal and external threats.
 With PowerShell built into Windows Server, and the addition of System Center and/or Operations Management Suite, you can program and automate provisioning, deployment, configuration and management.

 The technologies built into Windows Server and System Center are the main building blocks of the Windows Server SDDC experience.
 But even though it's a virtualized platform, it still requires the right hardware underneath.
-Microsoft partners participating in the Windows Server Software-Defined (WSSD) Solutions program can help your enterprise acquire the right hardware and get it up and running on day zero.
+Microsoft partners participating in the Windows Server Software-Defined (WSSD) Solutions and the Azure Stack HCI Solutions programs can help your enterprise acquire the right hardware and get it up and running on day zero.

 Windows Server virtualized technologies